TejasQ/tejaskumar.com/README.md

 ![Current Lighthouse Status](https://raw.githubusercontent.com/TejasQ/tejaskumar.com/master/img/audit.png)

-If you're into web performance, let's try to get this site to have a 100% lighthouse score together!
+If you're into [lighthouse metrics](https://developers.google.com/web/tools/lighthouse/), let's try to get this site to have a 100% lighthouse score together!

 To help improve it: